 Services and Information for Writing Program Faculty

-Students can use the Writing Center to make-up diagnostic or in-class essays, or for those students with a learning disability, they may use the Writing Center for their extra time.
+Students can schedule to use the Writing Center to make-up diagnostic or in-class essays, or for those students with a learning disability, they may use the Writing Center for their extra time.
 To have a student use the Writing Center for a diagnostic or in-class essay, you need to give the Writing Center a copy of the assignment and instructions for administering the essay, such as the amount of time allowed and what materials they are (or are not) allowed to use.
 This information will be kept on file and be consulted when the student comes in.
-The student does not have to make an appointment, but you should provide the student with a deadline.
+Students should make appointments via the online scheduling system, and the instructor should provide the student with a deadline.
 When the student has completed the assignment, we will file it with the assignment sheet, and it is the instructor’s responsibility to come to the Writing Center and pick it up.
 Students will not be allowed to leave with their essay.

 Please make sure you are sending copies of your major assignments to the Writing Program assistant to be uploaded to WebCT.
 We use WebCT in case we need to refer to the assignment sheet and the student has not brought it.